 Your journey through Peru’s fascinating history will begin in Lima.
 Peru’s vast capital city is home to some of the country’s best museums, and you will visit a few of them to begin building your knowledge of both pre-Columbian and modern Peru.
 This will serve as your introduction to Peru before you fly to Chiclayo, a city in northwest Peru.
 Located near the Pacific coast, Chiclayo hosts some of Peru’s most important pre-Inca ruins.
 As you tour these sites, including the Pyramid Valley of Tucume and Huaca Rajada, you will learn about the civilizations that were centered in Peru long before the rise of the well-known Inca Empire.

-From Chiclayo, you will travel to nearby Trujillo to continue your exploration of pre-Inca ruins, including Chan Chan, one of the most significant archaeological sites in the country.
+From Chiclayo, travel to nearby Trujillo to continue your exploration of pre-Inca ruins, including Chan Chan, one of the most significant archaeological sites in the country.
 The capital of the Chimú Empire, Chan Chan endured until it was conquered by the Incas.

-On the last day, you will have the ultimate tour finale: a visit to Machu Picchu!
+On the last day, enjoy the Ancient Cultures Peru tour finale: a visit to Machu Picchu!
 As you travel by bus to the top of the ruins, your local guide will serve as a wealth of information to ask any questions you may have.
 Once you reach the top, you will enter through the gates and come around the corner to catch your first breathtaking glimpse of the ruins as the clouds slowly roll through.
 Your guide will give you a private tour of the ruins, on which you will visit all the most important spots, including the Intihuatana stone, the Inca Bridge, the Temple of the Three Windows, and more.
 As the sun starts to set, you sill say goodbye to Machu Picchu as you prepare to return back to Cusco to catch your flight home.
 After an action packed tour, you will have traversed Peru, seen its most important sites, and learned its fascinating history along the way.